 That is apparently a heavy financial and mental load for foreigners who also have responsibilities for their families.
 They can end up paying 1,380 EUR annually 115 EUR monthly for one kid and the spouse.

 In Germany, foreign nurses don’t have to pay any additional fees or taxes in that meaning.
 Nurses in Germany pay between 30% and 42% of their gross monthly salary in taxes.

 So with an average salary of 2,300 EUR, income taxes will be around 690 EUR.
 Hence a nurse will receive 1,610 EUR in hands.

-Furthermore, all employees in Germany have to pay solidarity surcharge, which is 5,5% of the gross salary.
+Furthermore, all employees in Germany have to pay a solidarity surcharge, which is 5,5% of the gross salary.
 That’s it.
 Employees can still live a comfortable life with the rest of the money and various bonuses.

 The UK and Germany have different social systems and therefore benefits for employees.

-Income Protection its something Germany doesn’t have, it is an insurance policy purchased by an employer that will protect the finances of their employees if an illness or injury prevents them from working.
+Income Protection it’s something Germany doesn’t have.
+It’s an insurance policy purchased by an employer that will protect the finances of their employees if an illness or injury prevents them from working.

 If a nurse is diagnosed with a health problem and needs to take time off work to recover, an income protection policy will pay out monthly benefits to them – 65% of their pre-tax earnings.

-Depending on the policy options they choose, nurses can claim these benefits for up to 2 years or until they reach retirement age if their condition is serious enough to continually prevent them from returning to work.
+Depending on the policy options they choose, nurses can claim these benefits for up to 2 years or until they reach retirement age if their condition is serious enough to prevent them from returning to work continually.

 Life Insurance is another insurance Germany doesn’t have.
 It’s a company-organized group insurance scheme that promises to support an employee’s family if they pass away or develop a terminal illness while employed by the company.

-The support usually made at one time and contains 2-4 times the employee’s annual salary, but it’s up to each company to decide how much they prefer to pay.
+The support is usually made at one time and contains 2-4 times the employee’s annual salary, but it’s up to each company to decide how much they prefer to pay.
 This payment can be used to cover a funeral, pay off loans, or help a family cover their everyday expenses while they adjust.

 Read more about employee benefits in Germany in my detailed article.